d4n3sh/thedaneshproject/content/posts/2009-12-16-astro-goes-hd-with-b-yond.md

 There are plans to roll out local HD-only channels somewhere next year but details and pricing are yet to be finalized.

-How to start enjoying Astro&#8217;s new HD channels?
+How to start enjoying Astro's new HD channels?

 1. Go to Astro [B.yond][2].

 2. Go to the &#8220;Subscribe Now&#8221; page and follow the instructions.

-Something to remember, if you live in an apartment with a centralized Astro dish, you&#8217;re screwed!!
+Something to remember, if you live in an apartment with a centralized Astro dish, you're screwed!!
 You will have to wait till Astro replaces the dish and that could take months. 🙁

 Source: [Astro B.yond][2]